execute binaries from Python packages in isolated environments

 pendulum packages inside a

-Uninstalls a package by deleting its virtual environment and any files that point to its binaries.
+Uninstalls a package by deleting its virtual environment and any symlinks that point to its binaries.

 pipx uninstall PACKAGE